lynshi/blog/content/posts/sortable_svelte_and_tauri.md

 From the Svelte side, everything looks great now.
 In fact, it will work perfectly if you throw it in a REPL[^1], which is maddening because locally, in your Tauri app, you will not be able to drag any list items!

 This is the first Tauri-introduced issue I encountered.
-The OS (i.e. Mac) drag-and-drop functionality was preventing the drag-and-drop event  from registering in the webview.
+The application window's drag-and-drop functionality was preventing the drag-and-drop event from registering in the webview.
 To avoid this, I had to add `dragDropEnabled: false` to my `tauri.conf.json`:
 ```json
 {
     "app": {